open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

        - Automated sanity check with warnings for scenario-specific thresholds (e.g., flagging curtailment levels above 15%)

 System Modelling Innovations
 ============================

+The bulk of innovations are listed under system modelling.

 .. list-table::
    :widths: 50 50
    :header-rows: 1

    * - Innovation Roadmap Details
      - Comparison with Open-TYNDP
-   * - Hydrogen storage
+   * - 8.1 Hydrogen storage
            - differentiate between short-term and seasonal storage needs
            - better representation of operational constraints of storage facilities such as salt caverns and aquifers
            - align national and modelling studies on storage capacities
            - incorporate techno-economic constraints of hydrogen supply
            - improve pipelines modelling to reflect transport flexibility
      - Open-TYNDP follows the same methodology as TYNDP for hydrogen infrastructure.
 One could adapt back to PyPSA-Eur assumptions with some small modifications.

        **Already Implemented**

        - PyPSA-Eur distinguishes between long-term storage in salt caverns and aquifers, and short-term storage in medium or high-pressure steel tanks
-       - Technical potential constraints: Underground storage capacities in salt caverns are limited based on technical potential estimations from Caglayan et al. (2020)
+       - Technical potential constraints - Underground storage capacities in salt caverns are limited based on technical potential estimations from Caglayan et al. (2020)
-       - Environmental considerations: Default configuration includes only nearshore underground storage potential (within 50 km of shore) due to environmental concerns regarding highly saline brine disposal.
+       - Environmental considerations - Default configuration includes only nearshore underground storage potential (within 50 km of shore) due to environmental concerns regarding highly saline brine disposal.
          However, the model offers flexibility to select from three storage types: nearshore (<50 km from sea), onshore (>50 km from sea), or offshore
-       - Pipeline modeling: Endogenous optimization of methane-to-hydrogen pipeline retrofitting, hydrogen transport losses, and transport flow modeling in the pipeline network
+       - Pipeline modeling - Endogenous optimization of methane-to-hydrogen pipeline retrofitting, hydrogen transport losses, and transport flow modeling in the pipeline network

        **Could Be Implemented (Minor Code Extensions)**